VFL Model Training Overview¶

 In a vertical federated learning (VFL) process, two or more parties collaboratively train a model using datasets that share a set of overlapping features.
 Each party has partial information about the overlapped subjects in the dataset.
-Therefore, before running a VFL training session, a private record linkage (PRL) session is performed to find the intersection and create alignment between datasets.
+Therefore, before running a VFL training session, you must run a private record linkage (PRL) session to find the intersection and create alignment between datasets.

 The Active Party owns the labels, and may or may not also contribute data.